google/copybara/docs/reference.md

 <span style="white-space: nowrap;">`--threads`</span> | *int* | Number of threads to use when running transformations that change lot of files
 <span style="white-space: nowrap;">`--threads-for-merge-import`</span> | *int* | Number of threads to use for executing the diff tool for the merge import mode.
 <span style="white-space: nowrap;">`--threads-min-size`</span> | *int* | Minimum size of the lists to process to run them in parallel
 <span style="white-space: nowrap;">`--to-folder`</span> | *boolean* | Sometimes a user wants to test what the outcome would be for a workflow without changing the configuration or adding an auxiliary testing workflow.
-This flags allowsto change an existing workflow to use folder.destination
+This flag allows to change an existing workflow to use folder.destination
 <span style="white-space: nowrap;">`--workflow-identity-user`</span> | *string* | Use a custom string as a user for computing change identity